ToBeReplaced/pedestal-content-negotiation/README.md

 nil
 ```

-The library exports an interceptor `content-negotiation` [doc].
+The library exports an interceptor `content-negotiation`.
 This can be used to encode response entities outside of your ring handlers.
 The main argument to the interceptor is a "route-map".
 A route-map is a map from content negotiation routes to functions that encode clojure objects.
 A route-map should not contain routes for any wildcards, as a wildcard-map will be used to replace wildcards with default values.
 This helps keep your route-map concise and readable.
 The `route-map` function can be used to create a route-map using the default functions in this library.
 Alternatively, you can build one yourself from the set of routes you would like to support.

 When a request enters `content-negotiation`, it's "Accept", "Accept-Charset", and "Accept-Encoding" request headers are parsed into an ordered sequence of content negotiation routes to compare against by following [RFC 2616].
 You can do this directly via the `routes` function.